Cityland Mall is a new nature-inspired shopping and entertainment complex being developed in Dubai, UAE. Image courtesy of Cityland Mall.

 The central park will feature a range of attractions such as jogging track, children’s park, and roof garden.
 Image courtesy of Cityland Mall.

-Cityland Mall is a single-level shopping and entertainment complex being developed in Dubai, by the Cityland Group.
+The Cityland Mall is a nature-inspired retail and entertainment complex in Dubai, UAE.

-The project won the award for the ‘Most Anticipated Opening of 2018’ at the Global Retail and Leisure International (RLI) Awards held at the Natural History Museum in London.
+The project won the award for the ‘Most Anticipated Opening of 2018’ at the Global Retail and Leisure International (RLI) Awards held at the Natural History Museum in London, UK.

 Cityland Mall location